 ID Main Findings Conflicting Findings Implications and Challenges 01 Refactoring contributes to alleviate or remove of smells [9, 51, 381, 391, 393].
 Refactoring is not frequently used to remove smells [308, 369, 376].
 Adaptive activities are frequently used to remove smells [376].
 Refactoring can introduce smells [360, 388].
-Refactoring can move1 smells [387].
-These conflicting findings could suggest developers to disregard refectoring on 02 Smells are associated with the incre- ment of maintenance effort (e.g., edit- ing, navigating) [324, 330].
-Refactoring smelly code does not re- duce maintenance effort [323].
+Refactoring can move smells [387].
+These conflicting findings could suggest developers to disregard refactoring on smelly entities.
+Considering that empirical studies have shown that refactoring takes places within adaptive activities, deciding on adequate refactoring suitable for the specific evolution context is still a challenge.
+02 Smells are associated with the increment of maintenance effort (e.g., editing, navigating) [324, 330].
+Refactoring smelly code does not reduce maintenance effort [323].
 The developers' could produce non standard strategies (e.g., specific for a project) to control smelly codes.
-In other words, standard refactoring catalogs could be rethought.
+In other words, standard refactoring catalogs could be abandoned.
 There are many factors associated with the maintenance effort.
 Thus, we need studies to explore in detail the different factors related to maintenance effort and their relationship with code smells and refactoring.
 03 Smelly entities are bug-prone [295, 317, 319, 334, 348, 357, 378, 412].
 Some kinds of smells or some smell instances are less bug-prone [295, 357].
-Entities participating in static rela- tionships between smells and design patterns are less bug-prone than other smell classes [332].
-Strategies of bug-prediction/control based of smells are less effective than it could be.
-This reveals the need to map the situations in which the smell instances are bug-prone and from those that are less bug-prone.
-The discovery of patterns, enable up to distinguish the small instances that are hug-prone from those that 04 Some smells are correlated with source code metrics [299, 312, 314, 371].
-Some smells are not correlated with source code metrics [312, 371].
+Entities participating in static relationships between smells and design patterns are less bug-prone than other smell classes [332]. could be.
+This reveals the need to map the situations that the smell instances are bug-prone and from those that are less bug-prone.
+The discovery of patterns, analysis to distinguish the smell instances that are bug-prone from those that 04 Some smells are correlated with source code metrics [299, 312, 314, 371].
 This implies that the detection strategies based exclusively on metrics are limited and this causes distrust among the users and the fear might prevent adoption of smell detection tools in practice.
 The challenge is related to defining effective detection strategies to complement the ones based on metrics.
 05 Smelly entities are associated with architectural problems [318].
 Agglomerations of smells and certain topologies are more related to architectural problems [320, 349]. correlated with architectural problems Aspects related to architectural issues are neglected by tools that automatically detect the smells.
 This indicates the necessity of other studies that investigate the association/correlation between the architectural problems and the smelly entities.
 The set of smells and architectural problems that are relevant and representative is important in the future works.
 06 Smells have a negative impact on the developers' performance (e.g., time) [304, 382].
-The influence of smells on maintain- ability is relatively small [324, 328].
-These findings suggest that developers' performance could be an aspect sepa- rated from the concept of maintainability of systems.
+The influence of smells on maintainability is relatively small [324, 328].
+These findings suggest that developers' performance could be an aspect separated from the concept of maintainability of systems.
 However, the developers' performance is intrinsically linked to maintainability.
 Thus, we have some level of contradiction in the different findings and we suggest new studies devoted to cover issues related to the software maintainability and their relationship with smells.
 07 Smelly entities are perceived as prob- lems and/or poor practices [401]. not represent a problem [326].
 Even the human perception does not reflect all cases observed in the real world.
 Thus, there is the necessity of future studies to map and evaluate the subjective human perception.
 In particular, using smelly codes classified as poor practices and those classified as the best solution.

-1Move smells from one part of the code to another
+&lt;sup>1Move smells from one part of the code to another